JosepMariaVila/Get-NFTs-XRPL/README.md

-Get NFTs an account holds with all the details just inputing the raddress.
+Get NFTs an account holds with all the details just inputing the XRP raddress.